drocheam/optrace/docs/source/details/color.rst

 **Conversion sRGB to XYZ**

-Conversion from sRGB to XYZ is done as follows :footcite:`BloomMatrices,sRGBWiki`:
+The inverse transformation from sRGB to XYZ is performed as follows :footcite:`BloomMatrices,sRGBWiki`:

 .. math::
    	C_{\text {linear }}=